 With the aim of reducing the environmental impacts of water abstraction, but also with the aim of reducing the costs of operating and managing water supply systems and reducing water losses, the Regulation on amendments to the Regulation on the amount of the water usage fee was adopted (OG 82/10, 83/12, 10/14, 32/20).
-It specifies the models of calculating the water usage fee (fee to cover resource and environmental costs7), which is one of the original revenues of Croatian Waters.
-Since the specified models of calculating the water usage fee also include the level of losses from public water supply systems, it is to be expected that with the start of application of this Regulation (1 January 2023) PWSPs will start taking measures to reduce the losses.
+It specifies the models of calculating the water usage fee (fee to cover resource and environmental costs6), which is one of the original revenues of Croatian Waters.
+Since the specified models of calculating the water usage fee also include the level of losses from public water supply systems, it is to be expected that with the start of application of this Regulation PWSPs will start taking measures to reduce the losses.
+Furthermore, investments are under way financed not only from the NRRP but also from the OPCC 2014-2020 and the original revenue of Croatian Waters, and it is with their completion that the reduction of losses in public water supply systems will be perceived more significantly.